dd86k/alicedbg/README.md

 Capstone is licensed under the BSD 3-Clause license.

-# Documentation
+# Hacking

-For information about compilation, internal structures, support, see the repository's Wiki for information.
+There are two main branches:
+- `master`: Main development branch.
+Very unstable.
+- `stable`: Last released branch.

+This project primarily uses [DUB](https://dub.pm/cli-reference/dub/) for compilation and unittesting.

+Wiki contains more information on structure, features, and compilation instructions.

 # Contributing

-Currently not looking for contributors, sorry.
+Because I'm not very good at managing people and I tend to be a little too pedantic, I am currently not looking for contributors, sorry.

-Feel free to provide suggestions regarding contributor management, features, and fixes.
+However, feel free to provide feedback regarding contributor management, features, enhancements, and fixes.
+It's appreciated.

 # License